 3. Barbell Meadows Row

-How to do a Meadows row:
+Steps to do a Meadows Row:

 - Put the suitable weight into the bar and place the other end in the corner of the wall.